 Not included in your delivery

-• Adjust rack to top position and preheat oven to 425 degrees.
-Wash and dry produce. • In a medium pot, combine stock concentrates and 4 cups water (7 cups for 4 servings).
-Bring to a simmer, then reduce heat to low. • Trim and thinly slice scallions, separating whites from greens.
+Adjust rack to top position and preheat oven to 425 degrees.
+In a medium pot, combine stock concentrates and 4 cups water (7 cups for 4 servings).
+Bring to a simmer, then reduce heat to low.
+Wash and dry all produce.
+Trim and thinly slice scallions, separating whites from greens.
 Peel and mince or grate garlic.
 Halve, core, and slice bell pepper into ½-inch-thick strips.
 Quarter lemon.

-• Remove sausage* from casing; discard casing. • Heat a large drizzle of olive oil in a large pan over medium-high heat.
-Add sausage and cook, breaking up meat into pieces, until browned and cooked through, 4-6 minutes. • Turn off heat.
+Remove sausage from casing; discard casing.
+Heat a large drizzle of olive oil in a large pan over medium-high heat.
+Add sausage and cook, breaking up meat into pieces, until browned and cooked through, 4-6 minutes.
 Using a slotted spoon, transfer sausage to a paper-towel-lined plate, leaving as much oil in pan as possible.

-• Heat pan with reserved oil over medium heat; add scallion whites, garlic, rice, and ½ tsp Italian Seasoning (1 tsp for 4 servings).
-(You’ll use more Italian Seasoning later.)
+Heat pan with reserved oil over medium heat; add scallion whites, garlic, rice, and half the Italian Seasoning (you’ll use the rest later).
+(TIP: If pan is dry, add another drizzle of olive oil.)
 Cook, stirring, until scallion whites are softened and rice is translucent, 1-2 minutes.
-TIP: If pan seems dry, add another drizzle of olive oil. • Add ½ cup stock; stir, scraping up any browned bits from bottom of pan, until liquid has mostly absorbed.
+Add ½ cup stock; stir, scraping up any browned bits from bottom of pan, until liquid has mostly absorbed.

-• While risotto simmers, toss bell pepper on a baking sheet with a large drizzle of olive oil and 1 tsp Italian Seasoning (1½ tsp for 4 servings).
-(Use the rest of the Italian Seasoning as you like.)
-Season with salt and pepper. • Roast on top rack until softened and lightly charred, 15-20 minutes.
+While risotto simmers, toss bell pepper on a baking sheet with a large drizzle of olive oil and remaining Italian Seasoning.
+Season with salt and pepper.
+Roast on top rack until softened and lightly charred, 15-20 minutes.